Chapter 5: Certificates

 of approval.
 For all others, further approval is required.

-For Certificates of Achievement, the certificate must be approved by
+For Certificates of Achievement, the certificate must be recommended

-For Certificates of Completion or Competency, the final level of approval is at the State Chancellor’s Office.
-Unlike credit certificates, the application for approval of noncredit certificates is much less complex and can typically be done by Curriculum Office staff in consultation with the originating department.
+For noncredit Certificates of Completion or Competency, the final level of approval is at the State Chancellor’s Office.
+Unlike credit certificates, the application for approval of noncredit certificates is much less complex and most often requires just a brief Narrative document.
+Requirements for these are in the Required Supplemental Program Documents Manual posted on the Curriculum Committee’s website.

 Also refer to the State Chancellor's Office Program and Course Approval Handbook.